gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

   }
 ```

-This isn't breaking change.
+This isn't a breaking change.
 Queries with explicit names will continue to work as they did in v1.

 ## Plugin specific changes